mingzilla/py-flat-orm/notes/notes1.md

-## Todo
-* go through functions in in_fn
-* make sure domain can be typed based on fields
-  * use generate template function to set every single field, so that type is guaranteed
-  * when setting values, use template for the type, allow setting values based on type, and None

-For now, please give me these classes in python, I'll ask you the rest later

-* ConnectionUtil
-* OrmDomain
-*
-* OrmMapping
-* OrmMappingSpec
-*
-* OrmFieldError
-* OrmFieldErrors
-* OrmConstraintType
-*
-* OrmConstraint
-* OrmConditionalValidate
-* OrmErrorCollector
-*
-* OrmValidate
-* OrmValidateSpec
-*
-* AbstractOrmDomain
-*
-* OrmRead
-*
-* OrmWrite
-* OrmWriteSpec
-*
-* MyPerson
-* MyPersonSpec
-*
-* RepoDb
-* RepoDbSpec
-*
-* OrmActor
-*
-* MyApp

 I would like to convert the groovy code below into python please,
 * I want to keep the same class names for each class, and the methods need to be in `underscore_case` for python
 * please use SQLAlchemy